 Continuity and Experience: 1Ls, 2Ls, and 3Ls

 The Mock Trial Program values continuity and experience.
 Therefore, second-year students on the team are encouraged to try out again as third-year students or to contribute in some other capacity.
-In addition, the program seeks to identify interested first-year students who are willing to serve in a limited, supportive capacity for each year’s team (e.g., as witnesses or timekeepers for practice rounds).
+We encourage first-year students who may be interested in competing to come and participate at practices.
+In this role, they may be asked to serve as witnesses or possibly even try the case against the competition teams.
 Because of the paramount importance of their academic course load, first-year students cannot compete in moot court activities.